aaditya-desai1/ChatBot/DEPLOYMENT.md

 1. A Render.com account (sign up at https://render.com)
 2. Your Telegram bot token (from BotFather)
-3. Your Cohere API key
+3. Your Google Gemini API key (from Google AI Studio)

 ## Deployment Steps